deepset-ai/haystack/proposals/text/5540-llm-support-2.0.md

 @component
 class PromptBuilder:

-    def __init__(self, template_variables: Union[str, Path], tokenizer: str):
+    def __init__(self, template: Union[str, Path]):
-        self.template_variables = template_variables
-        self.tokenizer_name = tokenizer_name
-        self.tokenizer = None # initialized in warm_up()
+        self.template = # Download the template
-		component.set_input_parameters(**{var: Any for var in template_variables})
+        template_variables = # extracts the variables from the template text component.set_input_parameters(**{var: Any for var in template_variables})

-    def warm_up(self):
-        if not self.tokenizer:
-            self.tokenizer = # initialize the tokenizer

   	@component.output_types(prompts=List[str])
-    def run(self, template: str, **kwargs):
+    def run(self, **kwargs):
-        self.template_text = # Load the template

-        variables = # extracts the variables from the template text if variables != self.template_variables:
-            raise ValueError()

         # Render the template using the variables
         return {"prompts": prompts}
 ```

 ### Template variables

 Due to the dynamic nature of prompt templates, the `PromptBuilder.run()`  method takes `kwargs`, which contains all the variables that will be filled in the template.
-However, for this component to work with Canals, we need to know in advance which values this dict will contain: therefore, we need the users to specify in the `__init__` of the component which parameters to expect in the template.
+However, for this component to work with Canals, we need to know in advance which values this dict will contain: therefore, we need the users to specify in the `__init__` of the component the template to use.

-Such parameters names **cannot be changed at runtime**.
+Such template names **cannot be changed at runtime**.

 The design above derives from one Canals limitation: component’s sockets need to be all known the latest at `__init__` time, in order for the connections to be made and validated.
 Therefore, we need to know all the prompt variables before building the pipelines, because the prompt variables are inputs of the `run()` method.